koibots8230/Newbie-Orientation/exercises/Vision.md

 ## A Quick Note

-In complete honesty, vision is a task that, unless one of you freshmen is really interested, won't fall onto your lap.
-This was mainly to teach you enough so that you understand vision at a base level, and be able to work with it easier.
+In complete honesty, vision a work in progress, so unless one of you freshmen is super interested, this isn't going to be a task that will fall into your lap (at least for this year).

 If there is a freshman that is particularly interested, come talk to Jake.